isotopp/isotopp.github.io/_posts/2019-10-08-catalina-upgrade-carefully.md

 …
 {% endhighlight %}

-Anything listed with `64-Bit (Intel): No' will stop working after the upgrade.
+Anything listed with `64-Bit (Intel): No` will stop working after the upgrade.
 Check before you upgrade, and consider what you will be losing access to if you perform the upgrade.